A&L Goodbody takes data privacy seriously. This statement sets out how we, as a data controller, collect and process personal data about:

 - individuals who we communicate or interact with in the course of our business

 - individuals whose personal data is provided to us in connection with the provision of our services

 - individuals who attend events which we organise or sponsor

 - individuals who are employed or engaged by suppliers of goods or services or parties tendering to provide goods or services

 Our "websites" includes this website, all our associated sites (such as our knowledge sites and blogs) and our social media pages.
 This statement also sets out information about data subject rights and our obligations under data protection law.

 There are instances where we invite or request individuals to provide us with their personal data, including through our websites or at events which we organise or sponsor.
 In addition, individuals may volunteer their personal data to us by various means of communication, e.g. by telephone, email, at events or via our websites.

-In providing our services, we may also receive personal data directly or indirectly.
+In providing our services, we may also receive personal data directly or indirectly, including from publicly accessible sources.
 Categories of such personal data include: names, addresses, contact information and other information that is relevant to the provision of our services.

 At any events which we organise or sponsor, directly or with other third parties, we may have a photographer or a videographer present and we may capture your image.
 We may use or make any images available on our websites, social media sites or in printed material.
 If you have any objection to this, you can inform the photographer or videographer or notify any of our staff at the event.